 The search engine looks for exact matches for each word in the text you are searching for; the first thing to do is check that your spelling is correct (especially when searching for things like proper names, latin species names and so on).

-It is also worth trying variations on the word you are looking for (e.g. "flower" instead of "floral"), or expanding your search slightly (try "textile" instead of limiting your search to "silk")
+It is also worth trying variations on the word you are looking for (e.g. "Greece" instead of "Greek"), or expanding your search slightly (try "Italy" instead of limiting your search to"Rome")

 Please note that not all of our collections are yet on-line; if an object does not appear in your search results, this does not necessarily mean that we do not have the object.
 Please keep trying, as new and updated records are added to the site weekly.

 You can also email the relevant curator (see the list of staff mentioned at the foot of your search results page) for information about objects which are not listed here.

 Try a more specific search by:

 Using AND, OR, or NOT to add more search terms.
-For example, search for "watercolour and flower" instead of just "watercolour".
+For example, search for "coal and Midlothian" instead of just "coal".

 Restricting your search to particular fields.
-For example, search for "keyword has architecture" instead of just "architecture".
+For example, search for "materials has watercolour" instead of just "watercolour".

 Finally, if you have a long page of search results, you can search within the page using your browser's "Find in this page" option (this is usually on the Edit menu).